 The Historical Tail Race Canal is the last part of the entire Santee-Cooper Project system before reaching Cooper River.
 It eventually continues down to Charleston and the Atlantic Ocean.
 The Canal itself is a 4-mile-long connector to the Cooper River and was dug during the original construction project.

 We conduct trips through The Locks during the month of October each year, beginning at Gilligan’s Restaurant in Moncks Corner.
 The trip takes 2 to 2.5 hours on average and occasionally 3 hours, depending on the locks operator.
 Occasionally the winds are too strong to open the gates into the lake, however you will still get the experience of going up and down the lock system and the wildlife and history of the Tail Race Canal along the way.
 This is truly something you don’t want to miss and is a one-of-a-kind experience!

 Driving Directions: We use the dock right beside Gilligan’s Restaurant in Moncks Corner:

 From Charleston: Take I-26W toward Columbia.
 Take exit 203 for College Park Rd.
 Turn right onto College Park (signs for Goose Creek).
 Take a right onto US 17 Alt.
 N. Stay on Alt.
 17 N for approx. 14.5 miles.
 Turn right onto Dock Rd. (just past the Food Lion).
 Gilligan’s restaurant will be down Dock Rd and there is parking near the dock.

-Wednesday – Sundays 10 am and 2 pm (Mondays and Tuesdays available with a group of 15 or more).
+Join us for our popular Locks Tour April 17-25, 2020.
+Two trips being offered daily.
+Our trips in October run Wednesday – Sundays 10 am and 2 pm (Mondays and Tuesdays available with a group of 20 or more).

 $37 – ages 13 yrs and up